shail2512-lm10/ELG/README.md

 ## Test ELG*-meta on Specified distributions

-The rotation (1000, R) and explosion (1000,E) test sets are obtained from the source code of Omni-VRP[2].
+The rotation (1000, R) and explosion (1000,E) test sets in the paper are obtained from the source code of Omni-VRP[2].

 Under the ELG/CVRP-meta folder, run